 What is your turnaround time?

 We aim to get you your film in a timely manner, but we are a small lab getting busier by the day.
 For individual C41 35mm rolls we try to get your images uploaded within three business days after we receive them.
 Bulk orders, black and white, E6, and 120 all take longer, depending on our workload at that time.
+We do not process film on Sundays or holidays.

 How do I get my film to you?

 For individual rolls, USPS First Class is usually the best option.
 For bulk orders, especially ones that include disposable cameras, your fastest and cheapest option will be USPS Priority Mail.
 The post office provides free flat-rate boxes that are the same price regardless of weight.
-If you would like your negatives returned there is a flat fee of $3.75, regardless of number of rolls, paid at checkout.
-Negatives are returned sleeved and in uncut rolls.
-For rolls that are printed, we cut and sleeve in strips.

 What if I notice a problem with my scans?